 Wakamatsu Castle Main Tower Source: Exquisite Scenery, Exquisite Aizu Tourism Material Library

-During the Boshin War, the Aizu clan secured a military force of approximately 9,400 men by mobilizing not only its samurai but also the children of the clan's samurai, the Byakkotai and the Women's Corps (Joshitai), townspeople, and farmers.
-However, this was a hopeless loss compared to the new government army of 75,000 men.
+During the Boshin War, the Aizu Domain secured a force of approximately 9,400 men by recruiting not only samurai but also the daughters of samurai, such as the "Byakkotai" (CorpsFujotai" (Women's Corps), as well as townspeople and farmers.
+However, this was a desperate disparity in numbers against the 75,000-strong New Government Army.

 Byakkotai soldiers